Articles on: Your FoodMarble journey

 How to Get the Most from Your Breath Testing

 We recommend a maximum of 10 breath tests in any 24-hour period.
-Spacing your tests out thoughtfully ensures that your FoodMarble device lasts longer while always giving you useful insights.
-You will be alerted in the app if you attempt to take breath tests within overly close succession.
+Spacing tests out thoughtfully helps your device last longer while still giving you meaningful insights.

-Remember that any breath tests recorded are better than none.
-Don’t worry if you miss the “perfect” timing for a test and just take your next test as soon as you remember!
+👉 Don’t worry if you miss the “perfect” timing for a breath test — just take your next test as soon as you remember.
+Every reading adds value to your dataset.

 Making It Easier with Reminders

 To help you stay consistent, the FoodMarble app includes automatic breath test reminders.
-As soon as you log a meal, you’ll get a Recent Meal reminder about an hour later.
-You can also set hourly reminders if you’d like more structure, so you never have to remember on your own.
+When you log a meal, you’ll get a Recent Meal reminder about an hour later.
+You can also set hourly reminders if you’d like more structure — so testing becomes simple and stress-free.

 Key Takeaways